-BURIALS (including the burial of ashes)
+(Including burial of ashes)

-All parishioners have a right in las to be buried in their local churchyard if room permits.
+All parishioners have a right to be buried in their local churchyard if room permits.
 If the person lived outside the parish but regularly worshipped with us and their name is on the Church Electoral Roll; they have the same burial rights as residents of the parish.
 Unfortunately we cannot permit others who did not live within the Parish boundaries to be buried in the churchyard unless the burial is to be in an existing grave.
 New graves will always be dug next in line.

 There is no automatic right in English law to erect memorials.
 A churchyard is very different from a local authority cemetery, and the rights of individual parishioners are limited and must be compatible with the Christian religion.
 Permission has to be sought from the Chancellor of the Diocese of Oxford before anything permanent is placed on a grave.
 For a full description of the memorial guidelines, please see the memorials booklet in the church.